 Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) When traveling outside the pattern of care, transportation for transplant services is administered through AvMed, Inc. and/or AvMed's third party partner.
 Charges are limited to \$200 per day, up to \$10,000 lifetime maximum for a companion to accompany the member (or 2 companions when the patient is a minor) and the member has to travel greater than a 50-mile radius to receive the transplant.
 This service is available only when the transplant is authorized at one of AvMed's contracted transplant facilities.
 AvMed's in-network hospital facilities may not be contracted for Transplant Services or Transplant Bridge Services.
 Covered transplant services may only be performed at AvMed's Transplant Center of Excellence facilities located within the State of Florida.
 For a complete listing of facilities and assistance with referral or authorization for transplant services, contact AvMed's Member Engagement Center at the phone number listed on the last page of this booklet.
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells and all other components begins with the first pint of blood that you need.
-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Physician services If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the same cost sharing you would pay at a network hospital. (requires prior authorization/approval in advance to be covered) - Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633- 4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.